This post may contain affiliate links, please see the privacy policy for details.

 • Gently press each ball down with flat fingers so they are about ½ the height as they were.
 Sprinkle a little extra of the sugarcoating onto the flattened cookies.

-• Bake in a preheated oven for approx 15 minutes.
-If you are baking 2 trays and the same time, be sure to rotate the trays halfway through.
+• Bake in a preheated oven for approximately 15 minutes.
+If you're baking 2 trays and the same time, be sure to rotate the trays halfway through.

 • When the cookies have cooled, place all of the cookies close together on a cookie tray lined with parchment paper.
 Have a second empty cookie tray lined with parchment paper set aside as well.